Edward Beiner

 Speeding up the process of creative concept development

-we created low-fidelity wireframes to define the layout, structure, and functionality of repetitve pages.
+We created low-fidelity wireframes to define the layout, structure, and functionality of repetitive pages.
 These simplified wireframes allowed us to focus on optimizing user flow and identifying pain points early, providing a foundation for feedback and further refinement before advancing to high-fidelity design.

 We then wasted no time in getting stuck into design - creating and testing dozens of styles and designs while iterating in partnership with the client.
 In Stage 2 of the design development, we explored four options for displaying content on the homepage and product page.
 Option 1 separated the eye exam and events cards, while Option 2 presented all information on a single screen, closely resembling the current layout.
 Option 3 further divided the homepage into subsections, highlighting additional information categories, and Option 4 emphasized each area by enlarging the categories.
 After reviewing these options, we decided to move forward with Option 2, as it offered the most streamlined and user-friendly approach for skimming through content.